Eskenazi Museum of Art: Collections

 In the museum's Ancient, Asian, and Islamic Art gallery, ancient Chinese porcelains, Japanese paintings, classical Greek, Roman, and Etruscan vases, bronzes, and mosaics are on display.
 The Burton Y. Berry Collection of Ancient Jewelry consists of 5,000 pieces from across the ancient world.

 Works by German and Austrian Expressionists August Macke, Ernst Ludwig Kirchner, Alexej von Jawlensky, Max Beckmann, and Emil Nolde, along with early modern European and American masters such as Fernand Léger, Marcel Duchamp, Georges Braque, and Kurt Schwitters, are in the museum's collection.
 American abstract artists such as Stuart Davis, Frank Stella, and Joseph Cornell are also featured in the museum's collection.
 The works-on-paper collection includes major works by Albrecht Dürer, Rembrandt van Rijn, and Francisco Goya.
 The photography collection includes the archives of Henry Holmes Smith, Art Sinsabaugh, and Jeffrey A. Wolin.

 There are also European Old Master paintings by Niccolo di Buonaccorso, Apollonio di Giovanni, Taddeo Gaddi, Vittore Crivelli, Felipe Vigarny, Gerard Terborch the Elder, Emanuel de Witte, Bernardo Strozzi, and Jean Louis Laneuville, among others.
 There are also 19th century European paintings by Jean-Léon Gérôme, Charles Daubigny, Gustave Caillebotte ("Yerres, Rain Effect"), and Claude Monet ("Port of Argentieul") among others.

+The museum features temporary exhibitions, such as "Remembrance and Renewal: American Artists and the Holocaust, 1940–1970" in the fall of 2025.

 Education and programs

 The museum has education programs where schools in 51 of the 90 counties in Indiana participate, allowing a reach of about 7,000 students per year.
 The museum partners with 55 different university academic departments to provide curriculum-based tours for students at the university.
-Through partnerships with Indiana University's Center for Rural Engagement, programs like a PreK-12 "Look Club" and Creative Arts for Veterans program provide museum programming to rural communities.

-Public programs include a student-hosted visiting artist series, where contemporary artists discuss their practices and processes; Art and a Movie, a partnership with the IU Cinema that pairs films with special programming about art, artists, and historical context; docent-led gallery tours; and "Social Saturday" programs designed for friends and family to experience the museum together.
+Public programs include a student-hosted visiting artist series, where contemporary artists discuss their practices and processes; Art and a Movie, a partnership with the IU Cinema that pairs films with special programming about art, artists, and historical context; docent-led gallery tours; and social programs designed for friends and family to experience the museum together.

 Following the museum's renovation, four new learning were established to teach about the museum and its collection.
 These are the Center for Conservation, the Center for Curatorial Studies, the Center for Prints, Drawings, and Photographs, and the Kimberly and John Simpson Center for Education.